 On entering the room with a lamp the noises stopped but commenced again once the lamp had been placed in the windowsill.
 I kept the boy and his father by my side and asked Mr. Plunkett to look around outside.
 I eventually was able to approach the bed where I saw the younger children asleep and Maggie lying motionless whereas the noises were still as loud as ever.
 Under close inspection there was no explanation for the noises or items moving.
 Suddenly a pebble landed on the bed beside Maggie with no matter of explanation.

-Barrett visited the farmhouse on the next three nights with other members of the SPR and the events were the same with the noises repeating themselves.
-Additional experiments were carried out by Barrett and others prompted by the farmer Barrett asked questions the answers being given by a number of raps, every time the correct number of raps was given.
+Barrett visited the farmhouse on the next three nights with other members of the SPR.
+The events were the same as the noises repeated.
+Additional experiments were carried out by Barrett and others prompted by the farmer.
+Barrett asked questions and the answers being given by a number of raps, every time the correct number of raps was given.

-Finally one of Barrett’s companions Rev. Maxwell Close read some passages from the Bible first to tremendous din which gradually got fainter until the noises disappeared by the time he got to the Lord’s Prayer.
-After that the Derrygonnelly haunting came to a stop.
+Finally one of Barrett’s companions, Rev. Maxwell Close, read some passages from the Bible.
+At first, there was a tremendous din.
+It gradually got fainter until the noises disappeared by the time he got to the Lord’s Prayer.
+After that, the Derrygonnelly haunting came to a stop.